bernhardAxonIvy/doc/source/designer-guide/configuration/custom-fields.rst

 Localize Label, Description and Category
 ----------------------------------------

-For processes that support multiple languages the Label, Description and Category can be provided in multiple languages by using the :ref:`CMS<cms>`.
+For processes that support multiple languages, the Label, Description and Category can be provided in multiple languages by using the :ref:`CMS<cms>`.

-Simply add a content object with the path ``/CustomFields/{kind}/{name}/Label``, ``/CustomFields/{kind}/{name}/Description`` or ``/CustomFields/Categories/{category}`` to the :ref:`CMS<cms>`.
+Simply add content objects with paths ``/CustomFields/{kind}/{name}/Label``, ``/CustomFields/{kind}/{name}/Description`` or ``/CustomFields/Categories/{category}`` to the :ref:`CMS<cms>`.
 E.g., ``/CustomFields/Tasks/branchOffice/Label``, ``/CustomFields/Categories/hrm``